modeset/dotset/README.md

   symlinked_
 - **config**: Support assets for building out the dot files _Used only for configuration_
-  - `bundles.txt`: the list of default vim bundles to install
+  - `bundles.txt`: the list of default Vim bundles to install
-  - `bundles.local.txt`: the list of user vim bundles to install (_gitignored_)
+  - `bundles.local.txt`: the list of user Vim bundles to install (_gitignored_)
   - `gems.txt`: the list of default gems to install when running `./dotils regem`